The Shubert Arts Partnership Program

-Shubert/MTI Broadway Junior, now in its 9th year, is a partnership among the Shubert Foundation, Music Theatre International (MTI) and the NYC Department of Education engaging schools in the artistic process of musical theater and developing creative life-long learning skills..
+Shubert/MTI Broadway Junior, a partnership among the Shubert Foundation, Music Theatre International and the NYC Department of Education, provides up to $10,500 in artistic services and theater resources to engage schools in the process of creating a sustainable theater program while developing creative life-long learners.

 The goals of the Broadway Junior Program are to:

-- Assist middle schools in developing quality arts education programs
+- Support middle schools to develop sustainable quality arts education programs

-- Engage as many students as possible in all aspects of musical theater (rehearsal, design and performance)
+- Engage students in the joyful process of creating musical theater (rehearsal, design, and performance)

-The program provides schools with a professional teaching artist serving as a production advisor to assist teachers and students in the rehearsal, production and performance of a musical.
+The program provides schools with a professional teaching artist to advise and assist teachers and students throughout the process of producing their musical.
 Schools also receive:

 - Professional development workshops for teachers

-- Free or discounted tickets to a Broadway show
+- Student discount tickets to a Broadway show

-Click here to download a short film showcasing the Broadway Junior Program in action.
+Click here to watch a short testimonial film celebrating the 10th Anniversary of Shubert/MTI Broadway Junior.